joaoandreporto/adc25-workshop/README.md

 Pros: No need to install anything to your computer, everything runs in the cloud.

 Cons: Compilation may be slower.
 You will use a Linux environment.
+You won't be able to run the plugin, only end-2-end tests.

 1. Fork the repo.
 1. On your fork, click "Code -> Codespaces -> Create a codespace on "main""